 Nearly all HIV infections are acquired through sexual contact or exposure to contaminated needles.

-You are at risk for getting HIV from sex if you have:
+You are at increased risk for getting HIV from sex if you:

 You are at risk for exposure to HIV through contaminated needles if you have:

 ●Been accidently stuck with a needle or sharp in a health care facility

 Many people who have HIV have not been tested because they do not consider themselves at risk for infection.